fastify/releasify/README.md

                   [--verbose|-v <level>]         ➡ Print out more info.
 The value must be [trace, debug, info, warn, error].
 Default `warn`
                   [--remote|-r <string>]         ➡ The remote git where push the bumped version.
 Useful if you are releasing.
 Default `origin`
                   [--branch|-b <string>]         ➡ The branch you want to release.
 Useful when you need to release a multi-branch module.
 Default `master`
+                  [--silent]                     ➡ never ask for user input.
+Note that if 2FA is required for publishing this flag must be used with `npm-otp` flag
                   [--no-verify|-n]               ➡ Add the `--no-verify` to the commit, useful for slow test you don't need to run in case of bump
                   [--gh-token|-k <env | token>]  ➡ The GitHub OAUTH token.
 You can set it with an env var name or a valid token.
 Default env var `GITHUB_OAUTH_TOKEN`
                   [--gh-release-edit|-e]         ➡ Open an editor to modify the release message before creating it on GitHub